-20 years prior, Professor Akayama didn’t have time to scream when the Hurricane ripped her spaceship in half.
+20 years prior Professor Akayama didn’t have time to scream when the Hurricane ripped her spaceship in half.
 Both halves of her Zephyr’s head spun into space while she lost consciousness.
-Each time she woke she saw the sun-sized Hurricane Planet below as she fell toward it.
+Each time she woke she saw the sun-sized Hurricane Planet grow larger as she fell toward it.
 She prayed to die before she woke again and had to see the Hurricane once more.

 She wasn’t so lucky.
 She splashed in an ocean of warm, pearly pulp.

-Akayama had no strength to swim, but her lab coat kept her afloat.
+Akayama had no strength to swim but her lab-coat kept her afloat.
 She languished in half-awareness for what felt like days.
-She had to guess the duration because only red Hurricane Planets speckled the black sky; she would starve to death without the familiar sight of the Milky Way from her moon-base.
+She had to guess the duration because only red Hurricane Planets speckled the black sky; she would starve to death without the familiar sight of the Milky Way.

 She couldn’t move an inch.
-Whenever she guessed a day had passed, she tested her broken bones and found a greater range of motion.
-She knew these oceans of pearly pulp accumulated on wounded Hurricane Planets to repair injuries.
+Whenever she guessed a day had passed she tested her broken bones and found a greater range of motion.
+She knew these oceans of pearly pulp accumulated on wounded Hurricane Planets to repair their injuries.
 She’d seen similar seas flood and drain while studying the Hurricane through powerful telescopes.
-She considered it cruel irony that the pearly pulp sustained her; her death would not come so easily.
+She considered it cruel irony that the pearly pulp sustained her.
+Her death would not come so easily.

-Beyond the teeth, Akayama walked on fresh pink flesh.
-Walking further, the Hurricane’s flesh reddened and shed dead skin like sand.
-Her feet sank six inches in the dusty desert.
+Beyond the teeth Akayama walked on fresh pink flesh.
+Walking further the Hurricane’s flesh reddened and shed dead skin like sand.
+Her feet sank six inches in the desert-like dust.

 The soft sand rippled like a trampoline.
 When the ripples reached the crater’s walls, the crater’s walls grew higher.
-Akayama scrambled back up the steepening slopes, but the slopes became vertical and caved overhead like a tidal wave.
+Akayama scrambled back up the steepening slope but the walls became vertical and caved overhead like a tidal wave.
 She tumbled into the crater and rolled next to her Zephyr as the horizon sealed shut above her.

 Akayama heard rumbling subterranean hydraulics.
-She now considered, after days of trekking, that it was statistically improbable for her and her Zephyr to land within even a year’s travel of one-another on the sun-sized cosmic object.
-If her Zephyr had crash-landed, the crater would have filled with pearly pulp, or teeth, or healing tissue.
+After days of trekking she now considered that it was statistically improbable for her and her Zephyr to land within even a year’s travel of one-another on the sun-sized cosmic object.
 This had been a trap.

-The sun-sized Hurricane Planet swallowed her and her spaceship, and rushed them to its core with churning peristalsis.
+The Hurricane Planet swallowed her and her spaceship and rushed them to its core with churning peristalsis.